AndrewRoddy/Gomodoro/README.md

 - [ ] Create apple watch app (in a different repo)

 ### To Do : Complete
+- [X] `10.15.2025` Fix bug where if the program loses focus it stops counting up
 - [X] `10.14.2025` Saving data also saves circles state
 - [X] `10.13.2025` Custom pause and play SVG's instead of text
 - [X] `10.13.2025` Store the users break data